Why We Can't Predict Sunset Times Exactly

 Mirages and dip

-Hasse (see above) was the first after Bravais (1853) to point out explicitly that anomalous refraction can even shift the apparent horizon above the apparent one — though “negative dip” had in fact been observed by several people, notably Koss & Graf Thun-Hohenstein (1901) and von Schrötter (1908).
+Hasse (see above) was the first after Bravais (1853) to point out explicitly that large-enough refraction can even shift the apparent horizon above the astronomical one — though “negative dip” had in fact been observed by several people, notably Koss & Graf Thun-Hohenstein (1901) and von Schrötter (1908).
 (Searching the bibliography for the phrase “negative dip” will produce several other examples.)

 Hasse's unique contribution was to point out that a strong thermal inversion can produce a Kimmfläche or “horizon surface” above the horizontal.
 This false horizon can best be thought of as the upper edge of Wegener's blank strip associated with a superior mirage.
 If that mirage contains only an inverted image of the distant sea surface, it may not be noticed.
 However, as Wegener (1918) pointed out, this strip blocks the observer's view of the Sun (and other celestial objects); so its upper edge will be where the setting Sun disappears, if the strip's lower edge is hidden by the physical horizon.
 Because of the very great refraction at this false horizon, the sunset will appear to be greatly delayed.